julianmedwards/containerized-trello/README.md

 # Trello App

-### You can view this app [here](https://trello.mejulian.dev/)!

 A simple Trello-like kanban board web app for [Inventive Academy](https://inventiveacademy.io/)'s Full Stack Immersive with Node web development course.

 The app consists of a frontend web client built with React, a REST API built with Restify and Sequelize, and a MySQL database for storage.
 It's set up with Docker for production deployment and development containers, as well as taking care of hosting the database.

-Note that this app is currently not connected to any persistent storage volumes.

 ## Requirements